Flying trade for all types of cattle on offer at Kilrea Mart

 More stock required weekly.

-A super entry of 270 stock on Wednesday 6th December at Kilrea continued to meet with a super trade.
+A smaller entry of 150 stock on Wednesday 13th December at Kilrea continued to meet with a super trade.

 Friesian and Aberdeen Angus steers a flying trade with more required for strong demand.